DKolombage/random-perturbations-evp/README.md

 ```
 cd eigen_problem
 ```
-Since the some files in eigen_problem folder requires access to the files in random_perturbations folder, the following command with the correct path to the random_perturbation folder might be necessary.
+Since some files in eigen_problem folder requires access to the files in random_perturbations folder, the following command with the correct path to the random_perturbation folder might be necessary.
-`sys.path.insert(0, 'path to random_perturbations')`  e.g. sys.path.insert(0, '/home/kolombag/Documents/gridlod-random-perturbations/random_perturbations')
+`sys.path.insert(0, 'path to random_perturbations')`

 Reproduction of the experiments consists of two steps: (i) generating the data and/or (ii) visualization.
 Disclaimer!
 The re-generation of these experiments may take quite a while.
 A quick visualization is given in jupiter notebooks (.iypnb) via already stored data.